Table of Contents

 Phobias can be divided into specific phobias according to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-V).
 The categories are:

 A- Specific phobias: Fear of particular objects or situations that results in anxiety and avoidance.
-This king may lead to panic attacks and it can be subdivided into five categories: animal, natural environment, situational, blood-injection-injury, and other.
+This kind may lead to panic attacks and it can be subdivided into five categories: animal, natural environment, situational, blood-injection-injury, and other.

 B- Agoraphobia: a generalized fear of leaving home and of possible panic attacks that might follow.
 This many include fear of open spaces, social embarrassment (social agoraphobia), fear of contamination (fear of germs, possibly complicated by obsessive–compulsive disorder) or PTSD (post-traumatic stress disorder) related to a trauma that took place outdoors.